-It’s that time of year: the lineup for the Cannes Film Festival (May 13–24)—the most exciting event on the film calendar—will be announced April 16th.
+Cannes Film Festival (May 11–22)—the most exciting event on the film calendar—returns for its 69th edition.
 Below, we'll be updating you with details on all 18 films competing for the Palme d’Or, world cinema’s top prize, which was won in the past by the likes of Martin Scorsese (Taxi Driver), David Lynch (Wild at Heart), Roman Polanski (The Pianist) and Michael Haneke (Amour).
-Time Out will be reporting on the festival from beginning to end, so for news and reviews keep coming back over the next few weeks.
+Time Out will be reporting on the festival from beginning to end, so for news and reviews keep coming back closer to the date.
 Salut!

 When is Cannes Film Festival?